What is DxE's objective?

 We encourage all chapters to organize at least one demonstration per month.
-Each year, 5 of these demonstrations are coordinated globally.
+Typically, these demonstrations are coordinated globally.
 Additionally, our activists often attend protests organized by other local animal rights groups.
 Ultimately, we encourage and empower every DxE activist and chapter to take creative, autonomous action any time!

 Why do DxE's activists often go inside the place you are protesting at?